Top

 Since we learned about the Pumpkin Life Cycle using the vocabulary cards, we were ready for some writing.
 By using the vocabulary cards like an anchor chart we were able to draw out the pumpkin lifecycle.
 Then using our drawings we were able to add words and write.

-This Pumpkin Life Cycle writing, along with 2 other pumpkin themed writing activities can only be found in the Pumpkin Bundle in the Teaching in Blue Jeans store.
-In the bundle you get the Pumpkin Vocabulary Cards, the Emergent Reader and 3 pumpkin themed writing activities all for less than the price of a pumpkin latte.
+This Pumpkin Life Cycle writing, along with 12 other pumpkin activities can only be found in the Pumpkin Bundle in the Teaching in Blue Jeans store.

 Save these Pumpkin Science Ideas